braheezy/braheezy.github.io/content/posts/what-i-learned-about-mp3-encoding.md

 16k lines of obscure C, riddled with pointer magic and arcane memory manipulations?
 No thanks!

 ## Can Other MP3 Encoders Shine?
 I had to remember I was only here on a side quest to resolve a bug in my QOA program.
-MP3 it just is no one special.
+MP3 is no one special.
 I needed a quicker path to success.
 I don't need no fancy MP3 encoder.

 LAME is nice enough to [mention alternative encoders](https://lame.sourceforge.io/links.php#Alternatives), bragging when they can about their superior implementation (and they should!).
 One entry on the list caught my eye:
 > **Shine** is a featureless, but clean and readable MP3 encoder by Gabriel Bouvigne of LAME fame.
 Great as a starting point or learning tool.
 Also probably the only open source, fixed point math MP3 encoder.